gr8monk3ys/letterboxd/README.md

 ## Disclaimer

 This tool is for educational purposes only.
-Please be respectful of Letterboxd's terms of service and rate limiting when using this scraper.
+Use responsibly and in accordance with Letterboxd's terms of service.